Linkkijkl/kattila-api/README.md

 ## Development

+Preparing your development environment should be simple.
+Some steps are required while initialising your environment even when using docker.
+One is creating an API key into `apikey.txt`, this is so that no single default key exists.
+The command below can generate a garbled key for you.

 ```bash
 # Creating an API key
 dd if=/dev/urandom bs=32 count=1 2>/dev/null | base64 > apikey.txt
 ```

+### Docker compose

 ```bash
 # Starting a development build